pakkONE/milestoneproject2/README.md

    - I solved it by adding `` flex-wrap: wrap; `` to the CSS code for that section.

 ### __Supported screens and browsers__
+- It has been tested on Safari, Brave Browser, Google Chrome, Mozilla Firefox and Microsoft Edge and works well.
+- It has also been tried on Safari on iPad as well as iPhone with a bluetooth keyboard connected and works well.

 ## Deployment
 <hr>